hhvm/packaging/README.md

 Each kind of EC2 job has distinct 'userdata'; this is a shell script that AWS will invoke when imaged.
 You can see these in `aws/userdata/`.
 Some of them depend on environment variables being set - this is accomplished by using lambdas to spawn them, which prepend variable initialization to the userdata script before passing it to the EC2 API.

+Note: The `userdata` scripts are no longer run directly on EC2 startup, they are now passed as "tasks" to "workers".
+See [aws/hhvm1/README.md](aws/hhvm1/README.md) for more details.

 Currently these are: